OndrejKincl/LagrangianVoronoi.jl/README.md

 # LagrangainVoronoi.jl
 A numerical library for Lagrangian Voronoi method in [Julia](https://julialang.org/).
+For addition info, see [our paper](https://arxiv.org/abs/2405.04116).

 ## Install prerequisites
 Run the following command in Julia terminal: